I came to AI consulting from a strange direction.

 Two decades of operating before I called myself a consultant.
 Three industries.
 The same lesson learned in each.

 Out of college I went to work at a kitchen-oil recycling company.
 I led operations and ran hands-on service through a 6× growth spurt — 800 square feet and one truck to 6,000 square feet and four trucks.
-I was the person who solved the operational problems that came with that scale, working alongside the sales team.
-Best-in-class service was the wedge.
-Service is a foundation problem, not a marketing problem.
+I built the physical and mechanical systems that made that growth possible, and I was the person who solved the operational problems that came with that scale.
+Service quality was the wedge — and service is an operations problem, not a marketing problem.

 Then I farmed.
 Built one of the largest certified-organic operations by acreage in my county in under five years.
 Highly mechanized.
-I was the engineer — the person on the ground figuring out how to make the equipment work, how to run the systems, how to solve whatever broke.
-Farming teaches you, faster than anything else, that the foundation eats the strategy for breakfast.
-You can have the best plan in the world, and it doesn't matter if the soil isn't ready.
+I wasn't the engineer — I was the farmer.
+I designed everything from planting seeds to harvesting to selling and marketing to record-keeping.
+Farming teaches you, faster than anything else, that no plan survives bad inputs.
+You can have the best strategy in the world — it doesn't matter if the soil isn't ready.

 Then I co-founded the manufacturing company I run now.
 A $50 starting investment.
-Today: a multi-million-dollar business with elite operating leverage — small team, high revenue per head — running ultra-lean on tooling I built myself.
-Apps Script automations, integrations, a custom CRM, a knowledge system.
+Today: a multi-million-dollar business with elite operating leverage — small team, high revenue per head.
+I designed all the mechanical and physical machines, handled every major equipment purchase, and built the entire tech stack myself — Apps Script automations, integrations, a custom CRM, a knowledge system.
 Most of it was built because the off-the-shelf option didn't fit, was too expensive, or required us to remold our operation around someone else's data model.

 Across all three: the hard part wasn't the technology.
-The hard part was the foundation underneath.
-Service systems.
-Mechanized processes.
-Clean data and captured knowledge.
+The hard part was the work underneath — service systems, mechanized processes, clean data, captured knowledge.

 That's why I'm not selling AI agents.
-I'm selling the foundation that has to come first.
-It's the work I've done in three industries already.
-It's the work I do every day inside my own company.
-And it's the work I'll do inside yours.
+I'm selling the capture-and-organize work that has to come first.
+I've done it in three industries already.
+I do it every day inside my own company.
+And I'll do it inside yours.

 Five things I'm willing to lose work over.